The Universal WiFi Throttle is in final stages of development and initial production. Answers will be added as more

-The throttle uses two AA size batteries and supports Alkaline and rechargeable NiMH chemistries.
+The throttle uses two AA size batteries and supports Alkaline and rechargeable NiMH and LiPo chemistries.

 How long does a set of batteries last?

 A common and much-maligned problem with other wireless throttles is battery life.
 Using rechargeable NiMH batteries, this throttle lasts about 14 hours under continuous use and constant full backlight brightness.
 This is the worst-case scenario, and most users will in fact experience even longer battery life during regular use.

 Why does the throttle not use a built-in rechargeable battery?